 Continue in this way until 3 stitches remain.
 Knit 3 together and fasten off.

-This is your first square and will be on the bottom left hand corner of the finished blanket.
+This is your first square and will be on the bottom left hand corner of the finished blanket with the line of knit 3 tog stitches going from bottom left to top right.

-To make the next square, cast on 21 and pick up 20 stitches along the right had side of the first square.
-Work the second square on these stitches.
+To make the next square, cast on 21, preferably with thumb method, and, with the stitches on the right hand needle, pick up 20 stitches along the right hand side of the first square.
+(1st picture) Work the second square on these stitches.

 Make as many squares as you want on the bottom row.

-To make the left hand square on the next row, pick up 20 stitches along the top of the first square then cast on 21 stitches.
-Work the square on these stitches.
+To make the left hand square on the next row, pick up 20 stitches along the top of the first square then cast on 21 stitches, using a 'knitting on' technique so you are going left to right.
+(2nd picture) Work the square on these stitches.

 For the next, and all subsequent squares on that row, pick up 20 stitches on the top of the square below, one stitch right in the corner and 20 stiches up the right hand side of the previous square.